bimalka98/Hardware-Description-Languages/README.md

 ```
 Gates are synthesized form the description of VHDL

-### VHDL modeling
+## VHDL modeling

+Consider four bit comparator.
+For all the modeling types the `Standard logic Definition` and `entity` are the same.
+Only the `architecture` differs.

 ```
 -- Use standard IEEE library

 library IEEE;
-use IEEE.std_logic_1164.all;
+use IEEE_std_logic_1164.all;

--- Entity part is the same for all three. architecture differs.
+-- Entity

 entity comparator is port (
 A,B     : in std_logic_vector(3 downto 0);
 Result  : out std_logic);

 end comparator;

 ```

-1. Structured gate level modeling
+### 1. Structured gate level modeling

-library predefined primitives such as and's, or's and and2 and or2, Boolean logic bitwise and bitwise ors, or library user-defined functions
+library predefined primitives such as and, or and and2 and or2, Boolean logic bitwise and bitwise ors, or library user-defined functions

 ```
 use work.gatespkg.all